 Abstract

-The Rokan watershed in Sumatra, frequently experiences flood inundation with the most extensive event recorded between late 2023 and early 2024 that last for over three months.
-Despite this, the long-term spatiotemporal characteristic of floods in this watershed remain unstudied and the early warning system has not been developed yet to mitigate its impacts.
-This study aims to characterize flood dynamics over a 10-year period (2014-2024) and provide a foundation for a flood early warning system in the Rokan Watershed.
-Flood extent was identified using Sentinel-1 synthetic aperture radar (SAR) data, applying a -19 dB threshold to VH-polarized imagery.
-Unlike optical sensors, Sentinel-1 SAR can penetrate cloud cover and is not affected by sunlight enabling reliable and consistent flood mapping under all weather conditions.
-The threshold-based classification was implemented using Google Earth Engine through Google Colab, enabling rapid and consistent mapping across multiple time periods.
-Validation using 439 ground reference points within 100-meter buffer yielded an overall detection accuracy of 83.8%.
-Detection results revealed the extensive inundation that occured in 2014, 2018, 2019, and especially during the 2023-2024 period, indicating an increasing trend in flood severity and spatial extent.
-The results were compared with water level observation data from BWSS III monitoring stations to explore temporal relationships between hydrological conditions and flood onset.
-The comparison highlights potential time lag between upstream water levels and flood inundation.
-Based on data from Lubuk Bendahara Station, when the water level reaches 220 cm during the rainy season at the end of the year, increased vigilance is necessary within 2 to 5 days due to the potential risk of flooding in Bonai Village.
-These findings can enhance flood preparedness and support early warning system development in the Rokan Watershed.
+The Rokan Watershed in Sumatra frequently experiences severe flooding, with the most prolonged inundation recorded between late 2023 and early 2024, lasting more than three months.
+However, the long-term spatiotemporal characteristics of floods in this region remain poorly understood, and an effective early warning developmnet has yet to be developed.
+This study aims to characterize flood dynamics over a 10-year period (2014-2024) and establish a foundation for a flood early warning development in the Rokan Watershed.
+Flood extent was derived from Sentinel-1 Synthetic Aperture Radar (SAR) imagery using a threshold-based classification applied to VH polarization.
+The use of SAR data enables consistent flood mapping under cloudy and low-light conditions.
+All processing was conducted on Google Earth Engine via Google Colab to ensure efficient and reproducible analysis.
+Validation using 439 ground reference points yielded an overall accuracy of 83.8%.
+The results indicate significant inundation events in 2014, 2018, 2019, and particularly during 2023-2024, reflecting an increasing trend in both flood frequency and spatial extent.
+Comparison with water level observations from BWSS III stations revealed a time lag between upstream water level rise and flood occurrence.
+For instance, when the Lubuk Bendahara Station records water levels above 220 cm during the late-year rainy season, downstream flooding in Bonai Village typically occurs within 4-9 days.
+These findings enhance understanding of flood behavior in the Rokan Watershed and contribute to the development of data-driven flood early warning systems in tropical river basins.